2024 In Review

 Innovations with global impact

 Resolve to Save Lives works with partners to accelerate action against the world’s deadliest health threats.
-Alongside our partners, we identify health threats that can be stopped, rapidly co-create and test simple solutions, and partner to scale up these solutions in countries and around the world.
-In our second year as an independent organization, these innovations are already making a global impact.
+Alongside our partners, we identify health threats that can be stopped, rapidly co-create and test simple solutions, and partner to scale these solutions in countries and around the world.
+In our third year as an independent organization, these innovations are already making a global impact.

 Making the world safer from epidemics